 Credit risk is defined as the risk that the bank will suffer economic losses because a counterparty cannot fulfil its financial or other contractual obligations arising from a credit contract.
-A 'credit' is each legal relationship on the basis of which Rabobank, in its role as financial service provider can or will obtain a claim on a debtor by providing a product (loans and bank overdrafts), a facility or a limit.
+A 'credit' is each legal relationship on the basis of which Rabobank, in its role as financial service provider, can or will obtain a claim on a debtor by providing a product, a facility or a limit.
 As well as loans and facilities (with or without commitment), credit as a generic term also includes, among other things, guarantees, letters of credit and derivatives.
-Rabobank Group has a robust framework of policies and processes in place that is designed to measure, manage and mitigate credit risks.
-Rabobank Group's prudent policy for accepting new clients is characterised by careful assessment of clients and their ability to make repayments on credit granted.
-As a result, the loan portfolio has a relatively low risk profile.
-Rabobank Group's objective is to enter into long term relationships with clients which are beneficial for both the client and Rabobank Group.